 And that's what Ben, I think, was doing quite effectively there.

-Take control of your money, take control of your future.
+Take control of your money, take control of your future, do it today with PDS Debt.

-Okay, so Ben and Charlie, uh sorry, so Ben and Bill were obviously agreeing largely on that we have to be able to speak.
+Okay, so Ben and Charlie, sorry, so Ben and Bill were obviously agreeing largely on that we have to be able to speak.

 The pushback was a little bit about, okay, how much do we know about this kid?